 Arrhythmias are caused by the disruption of the normal electrical signalling in the heart that controls the heart beat.
-This disruption causes a change in the heart's rhythm, which means it beats too fast, too slow or erratically.
-Types of arrhythmias that can happen in ARVC include the following.
+This disruption causes a change in the heart's rhythm, which means it may beat too fast, too slow or erratically.
+Types of arrhythmias that can happen in ACM include:

 - Atrial fibrillation (AF) caused by disruption of the electrical messages that normally cause the heart muscle to contract.
 In AF the atria beat very quickly and are uncoordinated.
 This can make the flow of blood around the atrium 'turbulent', and the heart less efficient at pumping out blood.
-AF can cause palpitations and increase the risk of blood clots forming, which can increase the risk of a stroke. - Ventricular premature beats (VPB) this is an extra heart beat that happens when electrical impulses start in one of the ventricles, and it contracts before it receives the normal signal via the atria.

-ARVC can sometimes cause an increase in the number and frequency of these extra beats. - Ventricular tachycardia (VT) VT starts due to abnormal electrical activity in the ventricles, where the heart contracts abnormally quickly (over 100 beats per minute).
-It can lead to loss of consciousness. - Ventricular fibrillation (VF) the contraction of the ventricles is uncoordinated, and they 'quiver' rather than contract normally, so blood is not pumped out of the heart effectively.
+The eratic blood flow can increase the risk of blood clots forming, which can increase the risk of a stroke.
+Anticoagulant drugs are often prescribed to reduce this risk. - Ventricular premature beats (VPB) this is an extra heart beat which occurs when electrical impulse starts in one of the ventricles, and it contracts before it receives the normal signal via the atria.
+ACM can sometimes cause an increase in the number and frequency of these types of extra beats. - Ventricular tachycardia (VT) VT starts due to abnormal electrical activity in the ventricles, where the heart contracts abnormally quickly (over 100 beats per minute).
+It may lead to loss of consciousness due to the output of blood from the heart being reduced. - Ventricular fibrillation (VF) in VF the contraction of the ventricles is uncoordinated, and they 'quiver' rather than contract normally, so blood is not pumped out of the heart effectively.
 This condition is life-threatening and requires urgent treatment with a defibrillator (see treatment below).

-What are the complications of ARVC?
+What are the complications of ACM?

-ARVC can be very serious as it can cause complications.
+ACM can be serious as it can cause complications:

-- Heart block where the normal electrical activity that controls the heart beat is slowed or stopped, and stops the heart contacting normally.
+- Heart block this is where the normal electrical activity that controls the heart beat is slowed or stopped, and stops the heart contacting normally.
 Heart block might require a pacemaker if the heart is unable to keep a normal rhythm. - Heart failure when the heart is not working effectively and it 'fails' to pump enough blood, at the right pressure, to meet the body's needs.
-It describes a collection of symptoms caused by a heart that is struggling to work effectively, such as weight gain (due to fluid retention), shortness of breath, a cough, oedema, palpitations, dizziness and tiredness.
+The term 'heart failure' describes a collection of symptoms caused by a heart that is struggling to work effectively, these include weight gain (due to fluid retention), shortness of breath, a cough, oedema, palpitations, dizziness and tiredness.

-?
-See our factsheet on heart failure.
+O See our factsheet on heart failure

-• Sudden cardiac death (SCD) - this can happen due to dangerous arrhythmias, such as ventricular fibrillation (VF), where the contraction of the ventricles is uncoordinated, and they 'quiver' rather than contracting normally, so blood is not pumped out of the heart effectively.
+Sudden cardiac death SCD) - this can happen due to dangerous arrhythmias, such as ventricular fibrillation (VF), where the contraction of the ventricles is uncoordinated, and they 'quiver' rather than contracting normally, so blood is not pumped out of the heart effectively.
 Although it is relatively rare, if VF is not controlled (using a defibrillator to shock the heart back into normal rhythm), it can cause the heart to stop beating (a cardiac arrest).

-How is ARVC diagnosed?
+How is ACM diagnosed?

-ARVC can be difficult to diagnose as the changes in the heart can be subtle and the fat deposits can be hard to see.
-Because the heart chambers can become enlarged, it is sometimes misdiagnosed as dilated cardiomyopathy.
+ACM can be difficult to diagnose as the changes in the heart can be subtle and the fat deposits can be hard to see.
+Because the heart chambers can become enlarged, it can sometimes be misdiagnosed as dilated cardiomyopathy.